yutxie/yutxie.github.io/_posts/2019-03-23-notes-on-boosting-methods.md

 published: true
 title: Notes on Boosting
 tags:
-  - machine learning - boosting
+  - machine learning
+  - boosting
 ---
-[TOC]

 ## TBC.

 - What is boosting?